liferay/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 ![Figure 14.29: Tcat Repository: Applications](../../images/tcat-html_m4af27eb5.png)

-To being Liferay deployment, we must first create a Liferay license profile to be deployed to the managed server:
+To begin Liferay deployment, we must first create a Liferay license profile to be deployed to the managed server:

 ![Figure 14.30: Creating a new workspace for Liferay license profile](../../images/tcat-html_m2d96341c.png)